 “He is coming now I can hear his voice!” she said as she half raised herself in the bed and appeared to be listening to a distant sound.
 “Her mind wanders,” said the priest.

 At last she turned to the holy father and with the light of a new born hope shining from her eyes said: “If he comes too late, Father, tell him that I loved him to the last, and died believing him true to me.”
 She then passed into a peaceful sleep.

 But what of Paul?
+THE END.

 - Jacob Harsen, III was born on November 25, 1829, and family history states his mother died in childbirth leaving him to be raised by Jacob and Fanny;

 - Michigan census records for 1830 show Jacob and Fanny living together on Harsen’s Island;

 - A memoir written by Mrs. Nancy Brakeman describes an Indian Medicine Dance and Feast given by the Indians of Walpole Island for the benefit of Mrs. Jacob Harsen in the summer of 1832; and

 - A Port Huron Times Herald newspaper article dated January 13, 1933, which discusses the Harsen family states, “Jacob II married a beautiful Indian queen known as “Aunty” who raised Jacob III.
 She was a picturesque and loved figure in the St. Clair River District and stories are told of how she used to make trips on the Great Lakes with Captain John H. Stewart…..Many times in those early days the old Harsen homestead would be surrounded by Indians when dawn came who were waiting for their queen who would council with them and help them in their tradings with the white man.”